poizan42/LockNote-hacks/README.txt

 * CryptoPP, available at http://www.cryptopp.com/.
-  The source must reside in the cryptopp subdirectory, and a compiled libfile named 'cryptopp.lib' must reside in the root folder of the LockNote source.
+  The source must reside in the cryptopp subdirectory, and a compiled libfile named 'cryptlib.lib' must reside in the root folder of the LockNote source.
+  (Note that if you build a Debug version, you need a Debug build of 'cryptlib.lib' in the root folder)

 * AESPHM, a module using the CryptoPP, available at http://www.denisbider.com/aesphm.zip

 * WTL, available at http://wtl.sourceforge.net/.
-  The WTL include files must be available through the global path settings.
+  The WTL include files must reside in the wtl80 subdirectory.

-The release build will compile with warnings related to exception handling.
+The release build will compile with deprecation warnings in VS 2008 due to some functions used in the code for which there are now replacements.
-Exception handling is not important for stable execution, but a requirement of the CryptoPP library.

 History
 -------

-* 1.0.5, 2010/02/03:
+* 1.0.5, 2010/02/16:
-	- FIX: Find Dialog, Enter/Tab/Escape/Space/Ctrl-V keys work
+	- FIX: Find Dialog: Enter/Tab/Escape/Space/Ctrl-V keys work
-	- FIX: Find Dialog, Message displayed if search string is not found
+	- FIX: Find Dialog: Message displayed if search string is not found
-	- NEW: Message displayed if search string is not found
-	- NEW: LockNote remembers window size if there are saved changes
+	- FIX: Find Dialog: F3 brings up Find Dialog or finds next result
 	- NEW: Changed default font to Lucida Console to avoid 1/l - O/0 confusion
+	- NEW: Font typeface can be selected (Arial/Courier New/Lucida Console/Tahoma/Verdana)
 	- NEW: Font size can be selected (9/10/12/14)
-	- NEW: LockNote remembers font size if there are saved changes
+	- NEW: LockNote saves window size, font size and font typeface

 * 1.0.4, 2007/04/05:
 	- NEW: Added Dutch translation